Search by Keyword

-On June 7th, 1976, Capitol released another double-compilation album entitled “Rock 'n' Roll Music” which featured the song.
-Surprisingly, the 'plane landing' fade out was done haphazardly, the beginning guitar of “Dear Prudence” being detected on the album.
-In order to capitalize on the success of this album in Britain, Parlophone issued “Back In The U.S.S.R.” as a single with “Twist And Shout,” another song from this album, as the B-side.
+On June 7th, 1976, Capitol released another double-album compilation entitled “Rock 'n' Roll Music” which featured the song.
+Surprisingly, the "plane landing" fade out was done haphazardly, the beginning guitar of “Dear Prudence” being detected on the album.
+In order to capitalize on the success of this album in Britain, Parlophone issued “Back In The U.S.S.R.” as a single with “Twist And Shout,” another song from this album, as the b-side.
 Capitol in America instead chose “Got To Get You Into My Life” as the single from this album.
-In October of 1980, a decision was made to divide the two discs of this compilation set into separate album releases for their budget line, “Rock 'n' Roll Music: Volume 2” including “Back In The U.S.S.R.”
+George Martin was consulted regarding the preparation of the US version of this album and, with access only to the Capitol mixes, decided it was necessary to reverse the right and left channels of the original stereo mix for this release.
+On October 27th, 1980, a decision was made to divide the two discs of this compilation set into separate album releases for their budget line, “Rock 'n' Roll Music: Volume 2” including "Back In The U.S.S.R."

 The next official release of the song was on the November 20th, 2006 released “Love” album.
 As mentioned above, a vibrant new mix was made of the song, but only a truncated version appeared on the general release, the entire remixed and remastered song appearing only on the DVD and iTunes version of this release.